lgmorand/workshop-aca/_entries/03-05 scaling.md

 #### Scale with Azure Container Apps

 In Container Apps, scalability is managed through the revisions.
 Each revision contains scaliblity limits (min & max replicas) but can also contain rules to autoscale the application.
-To see the current number of replicas used by your Container App, open the Revision Management tab of the current active revision :
+To see the current number of replicas used by your Container App, open the Metric blade from the Monitoring section of your Container App :

 ![Current scaling](/media/lab2/scale/current-scale.png)

 In our case, the UI app has a min limit equals to 0, a max limit of 10, and no autoscaling rules.

-> During the preview, the max numbers of replicas per revision is 25 but the Azure Web Portal only allows to specify 10 at the moment.
-Use the CLI if you need more than 10 replicas.

 ![UI Default scaling](/media/lab2/scale/ui-default-scaling.png)